ooples/pine_script_docs/source/language/Loops.rst

 ---------

 The `while <https://www.tradingview.com/pine-script-reference/v5/#op_while>`__
-structure allows the repetitive execution of statements until a condition is true.
+structure allows the repetitive execution of statements until a condition is false.
 Its syntax is:

 .. code-block:: text